saihgupr/resolve_entities/README.md

 ## How It Works

-1. **Domain Detection**: The script analyzes your command to detect the appropriate Home Assistant domain
+1. **Domain Detection**: The script analyzes your command to detect the appropriate Home Assistant domain.
+It then intelligently filters the list of available entities based on this detected domain.
 2. **Entity Fetching**: Retrieves all entities from your Home Assistant instance
-3. **Fuzzy Matching**: Uses a scoring system to find the best entity match:
+3. **Fuzzy Matching**: Uses a highly optimized `awk`-powered scoring system to find the best entity match within the filtered entities:
    - Exact matches: 100 points
    - Starts with: 80 points
    - Word boundary: 60 points